Services for Young People Hertfordshire Services for Young People

 Who is it for?

 All Go Wild sessions are free for young people aged 11-24 who are at risk of, or living with, emotional wellbeing issues or mental ill health.
-There are also some sessions for primary-aged children vulnerable to wellbeing issues and their families.
-Groups of young people from any organisation supporting young people, including charities, support services, schools and colleges, can also take part.
+There are also some sessions for primary-aged children vulnerable to wellbeing issues, and their families.
+Groups of young people from any organisation supporting young people, including charities, support services, schools and colleges, can take part.

 Den building at Hudnall Park